Lower bounds on nonnegative rank via nonnegative nuclear norms: The lower bound

-\begin{proof} The conic programs in (2) and (3) are dual of each other and equality of their optimal values follows from strong duality (both programs are easily seen to be strictly feasible).
-We thus have to show only that (1) and (2) are equal.
+\begin{proof} Note that the conic programs in $(ii)$ and $(iii)$ are dual of each other; furthermore program $(iii)$ is strictly feasible (simply take $W=0$) thus it follows from strong duality that $(ii)$ and $(iii)$ have the same optimal value.
+We thus have to show only that $(i)$ and $(ii)$ are equal.